 All courses include final course evaluations by students which are included in the faculty review processes on a yearly basis.
-As noted, the culminating integrative activities (in the Capstone Course: EMP3541H Integrating Theory & Practice: Spiritual Care & Psycho-Spiritual Therapy) function not only to test students' achievement of programmatic outcomes, but also as an indicator of the effectiveness of the program.
+As noted, the culminating integrative activities (in the Capstone Course: EMP3541H Integrating Theory and Practice for Spiritual Care or Psychospiritual Therapy) function not only to test students' achievement of programmatic outcomes, but also as an indicator of the effectiveness of the program.
 This data is reviewed annually by the Basic Degree Common Stream Committee and changes are made as necessary.